lawrenceevalyn/THE-DISS/README.md

 # Research Log

+## January 6, 2018

+I've been poking away at writing the lit review, and I just opened a ticket to access the High Performance Computing cluster!
+It's like I'm actually creating a dissertation!

 ## December 13, 2018

 I've created the monster combo-ECCO file!
 Now to filter out duplicates and empty columns...

 Unfortunately it's too large to easily open in OpenRefine on my own laptop.
 I've finally reached the scale where I need high performance computing!
-I pinged A for access to UTM's cluster.
+I pinged Alex for access to UTM's cluster.

 ### So, how exactly am I going to identify reprints, anyway?